Eigenbahn/focus-or-launch/README.md

 ## Introduction

-I was annoyed with GNOME 3 inability to define a keyboard shortcut to attempt focus on a program window if any on current desktop of fallback to opening it.
+I was annoyed with GNOME 3 inability to define a keyboard shortcut doing the following:

+ - attempt focus on a window for program, on current desktop, if any
+ - launch the program as a fallback

 I ended up with this small script that does the trick.